 of software developers.
 To help deal with this problem, many experts suggest companies be flexible with their hiring and look towards offshore alternatives.

 What is Offshore Software Development?

-What you're planning to use offshore developers for will determine the questions you will want to ask them.
-We've listed 12 questions below that we feel you should ask any offshore software developer regardless of your business plans.
+How you're planning to use offshore developers will determine the questions you will want to ask.
+However, we've listed 12 questions that you should ask any offsite software developer regardless of your business plans.

 12 Questions to Ask Any Offshore Software Development Company